Hair Salon Glossary Terms

 Follicular Hair Transplants – One of the latest techniques for conducting hair transplants where surgeons harvest hair from another part of the body where it naturally grows.

-Folliculitis – A common disorder characterised by inflammation of the hair follicle – also known as Pseudofolliculitis Barbae (PFB) or Tinea Barbae.
+Folliculitis – A common disorder characterized by inflammation of the hair follicle – also known as Pseudofolliculitis Barbae (PFB) or Tinea Barbae.

 Freckles – Small clumps of coagulated melanin.